 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
+Terms apply to all credit card welcome offers, earning rates and benefits and some credit card benefits will require enrollment.
 For more details please see the disclosures found at the bottom of every page.

-Instead, this is a card that you hold for the great benefits that it offers, and what many people may not know is that authorized users get a lot of the same benefits that a Platinum Card’s primary cardholder gets.
+Instead, this is a card that you hold for some of the great benefits that it offers, and what many people may not know is that authorized users get a lot of the same benefits that a primary cardholder gets.

 - Complimentary access to Amex Centurion Lounges + 2 guests*